Ingredients

 Bakuchiol for acne

-Get our free sun protection guide for sensitive skin here
+Get our free sun protection guide for sensitive skin here.

-By registering you confirm our Privacy Policy .
+By registering, you confirm our Privacy Policy .

-You will receive a confirmation email immediately.
-Confirm that we can send you messages and download the sun protection guide.
+You will receive a confirmation email shortly.
+Confirm in the email that we may send you messages and download the sun protection guide.

 The combination of bakuchiol with salicylic acid (BHA) is ideal for people with acne.

-Bakuchiol for Rosacea
+Bakuchiol for rosacea

 Bakuchiol is proving to be a promising ingredient for people with rosacea.
 Thanks to its anti-inflammatory properties, bakuchiol can effectively relieve redness and skin irritation.